 (A Mounted Grey Horse Being Schooled in Piaffe.
 Image courtesy of the Metropolitan Museum of Art)

-Quick visitor tips
+Ticket & visitor tips

-(Even in February, when Vienna turns relatively quiet, quite a queue for tickets built up at the counter as we approached the starting time.)
+Even in February, when Vienna turns relatively quiet, quite a queue for tickets built up at the counter as we approached the starting time.

 - Since the training is relatively informal, you can leave earlier without fear of appearing rude.
 Note that kids under 3 cannot go in.
+The informality also means you don’t need to dress up for the occasion

-How to get to the Spanish Riding School
+Getting to the Spanish Riding School

 See the bottom of the ticket tips article for travel advice for reaching the riding school, which is inside the very central Hofburg palace complex.